PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 # Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
 # Download the Latest version, as old version may not have the extensions support

-"LibreCalc Python Macros like VBA" is a small python file that offers CLASS &amp; FUNCTIONALITIES just like VBA.
+"LibreCalc Python Macros like VBA" is offers a small python file that offers CLASS &amp; FUNCTIONALITIES just like VBA.
 Check out Readme file details.

 ### Download Python Macros Extension for LibreCalc (ASPO)